nanditaradha/Project_Loan-Defaulters-Prediction/README.md

 ## Model Details

-* Based on the Interpretation of Weight Of Evidence(WOE) and Information values(IV),I was able to chose a set of features that can be used for model building.[reference for WOE & IV](https://www.listendata.com/2015/03/weight-of-evidence-woe-and-information.html)
+* Based on the Interpretation of Weight Of Evidence(WOE) and Information values(IV), I was able to chose a set of features that can be used for model building.[reference for WOE & IV](https://www.listendata.com/2015/03/weight-of-evidence-woe-and-information.html)
-* As the Train Dataset is imbalanced in class with respect to Dependent Target variable(MIS_Status),SMOTE with minority oversampling technique was employed to handle the class imbalance in the said Target variable.[reference for Class Imbalance](https://towardsdatascience.com/methods-for-dealing-with-imbalanced-data-5b761be45a18)
+* As the Train Dataset is imbalanced in class with respect to Dependent Target variable(MIS_Status), SMOTE with minority oversampling technique was employed to handle the class imbalance in the said Target variable.[reference for Class Imbalance](https://towardsdatascience.com/methods-for-dealing-with-imbalanced-data-5b761be45a18)
-* I started this step by comparing the baseline model for a few algorithms which are Random Forest classification,KNN classification,Naive Bayes classification and Decision Tree classification.The baseline model then evaluated using precision, recall and roc_auc metrics for 10 fold cross validation.And Finally Decision Tree Classifier was chosen for Model Building.
+* I started this step by comparing the baseline model for a few algorithms which are Random Forest classification,KNN classification, Naive Bayes classification and Decision Tree classification.
+The baseline model then evaluated using precision, recall and roc_auc metrics for 10 fold cross validation.
+And Finally Decision Tree Classifier was chosen for Model Building.

 ## Model Evaluation